 Accordingly, if you do decide to purchase any such software, you will very probably want to test it thoroughly before you allow it to take charge of any significant portion of your trading portfolio.

 Initial Trading Robot Evaluation Steps

 To evaluate a commercial forex robot, the first thing you will want to do is to purchase and download the software.
 You will then need to install it immediately into the trading platform you will be using.
 At this point, you can be evaluating the software’s ease of use and the quality of the vendor’s customer service.

 Once you have finished these initial setup steps, you will then want to run some basic tests that can also apply to evaluating non-commercial automated forex trading software.

 In addition, if you think you might want to return the software if it does not meet your minimum expectations, then you will want to take these testing steps for the software within its trial period which many software vendors stipulate with their money-back guarantee.
 This trial period is typically sixty days for products purchased online via Clickbank.

 The Robot Testing Stage

 A typical set of testing steps for forex robots would include the following:

-The first step would be to back-test the software (more on this later in this article series).
-This involves testing the robot's performance over one or more time frames using historical price data for the currency pairs you will want to use it on.
+- The first step would be to back-test the software.
+This involves testing the robot’s performance over one or more time frames using historical price data for the currency pairs you will want to use it on.
 This can often be done using the trading platform that the robot operates with.
-Of course, you need to keep firmly in mind that any robot's past performance is not necessarily indicative of its future performance.
+Of course, you need to keep firmly in mind that any robot’s past performance is not necessarily indicative of its future performance.